migsimv/events-system/README.md

 2. Event Consumer

-    The Event Consumer provides an HTTP API that accepts incoming JSON event payloads and persists them to a database.
+    The Event Consumer provides an HTTP API that accepts incoming JSON event payloads and persists them to a database:

-    Requirements:

         Exposes an HTTP API on a configurable port.